mdibl/biocore_documentation/computational_skills/commandline_interface/intro_to_WSL.md

 <img src="./intro_to_wsl_img/powershell_ver_check.png">

-To see which version of Windows you're on, enter `winver` into the PowerShell commandline
+To see which version of Windows you're on, enter `winver` into the PowerShell command line

 <img src="./intro_to_wsl_img/winver.png">

 If you meet all of the criteria above, feel free to remote away :blush:

-If not, you need to install the OpenSSh plugin, or you can work with PuTTY and Filezilla to get similar funtionality:
+If not, you need to install the OpenSSh plugin, or you can work with PuTTY and Filezilla to get similar functionality:

 ### Installing OpenSSH into PowerShell (For Windows Version 7 +)